Joshua ben Hananiah: Biography

 He was of Levitical descent, and served in the sanctuary as a member of the class of singers.
 His mother intended him for a life of study, and, as an older contemporary, Dosa ben Harkinas, relates, she carried the child in his cradle into the synagogue, so that his ears might become accustomed to the sounds of the words of the Torah.
 It was probably with reference to his pious mother that Yohanan ben Zakkai thus expressed himself concerning Joshua ben Hananiah: "Hail to thee who gave him birth".
 According to another tradition Yohanan ben Zakkai praised him in the words of Ecclesiastes (4:12), "And a threefold cord is not quickly broken."
 Perhaps he meant that in Joshua the three branches of traditional learning, Midrash, Halakha, and Aggadah, were united in a firm whole; or possibly he used the passage in the sense in which it was employed later, to show that Joshua belonged to a family of scholars even to the third generation.

-Joshua's permanent residence was in Peki'in, a place between Yavne and Lydda, where he followed the trade of a tailor.
+Joshua's permanent residence was in Peki'in, a place between Yavne and Lydda, where he followed the trade of a needle-maker.
 This occupation did not in any degree diminish the respect paid to him as one of the influential members of the academy at Yavne.

 Joshua ben Hananiah was one of the five who formed the inner circle of Yohanan's pupils.
 In enumerating them, tradition places him at the head together with Eliezer ben Hurcanus.
 Tradition also frequently mentions these two together as upholders of opposite views.
 They were both present at the celebration of the circumcision of Elisha ben Abuyah (Acher), in Jerusalem, and diverted themselves by connecting passages in the Torah with others in the Prophets and the Hagiographa.
 It was also Eliezer and Joshua who rescued Yohanan ben Zakkai from the besieged city and brought him into the camp of Vespasian.

 After the death of Yohanan ben Zakkai c.
 80 CE, Joshua was the heartiest supporter of Gamaliel II's efforts to bring about the predominance of the views of Hillel the Elder's followers over those of Shammai's, and thus to end the discord which had so long existed between the schools.
 But he was the very one whom Gamaliel humiliated on a certain occasion when the authority of the president was in question.
-Joshua's pliant disposition did not shield him from humiliation by Gamaliel a second time, and the wrong done to Yehoshua was the cause of Gamaliel's removal from office.
+Joshua's pliant disposition did not shield him from humiliation by Gamaliel a second time, and the wrong done to Joshua was the cause of Gamaliel's removal from office.
 He soon obtained Joshua's forgiveness, and this opened the way for his reinstatement; but he was now obliged to share his office with Eleazar ben Azariah, who had originally been appointed his successor.